BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/minas_tirith.md

 - **Stand Men of the West!** `PASSIVE`

-Friendly models within 6" count as being in range of a banner.
+Friendly models within 6" count as being in range of a [banner][Banner].

 </div>

 ---
 <div class="unitCard" markdown>

 ### BOROMIR [160 POINTS]